opencontainers/distribution-spec/spec.md

 - **Digest**: a unique blob identifier, calculated from the blob's content
 - **Content**: a general term for content that can be downloaded from a registry (manifest or blob), and are addressable by a digest

+## Conformance

+### Minimum Requirements

+For a registry to be considered fully conformant against this specification, it must implement the HTTP endpoints required by each of the four (4) major workflow categories:

+1. **Pull** (REQUIRED) - Ability to fetch content from a registry
+2. **Push** - Ability to publish content to a registry
+3. **Content Discovery** - Ability to list or otherwise query the content stored in a registry
+4. **Content Management** - Ability to delete (or otherwise manipulate) content stored in a registry

+At a bare minimum, registries claiming to be "OCI-Compliant" MUST support all facets of the pull workflow.

+In order to test a registry's conformance against these workflows, please use the [conformance testing tool](./conformance/).

+### Official Certification

+Registry providers can self-cetify by submitting conformance results to [opencontainers/oci-conformance](https://github.com/opencontainers/oci-conformance).

+### Workflow Categories

+#### Pull

+TODO: describe the Pull category and the high-level details

+#### Push

+TODO: describe the Push category and the high-level details

+#### Content Discovery

+TODO: describe the Content Discovery category and the high-level details

+#### Content Management

+TODO: describe the Content Management category and the high-level details

 ## Scope

 This specification covers URL layout and protocols for interaction between a registry and registry client.